Dentures and Partial Dentures

 In certain cases, dental implants can be used to help secure a denture or a partial, such that it snaps onto the implant.
 With modern technology available, dentures no longer have to look like “fake teeth,” and your dentures or partials should never be painful.
 Dentures and partial dentures have been around for many years, and prior to dental implants, were often the only option for people who have lost many or all of their teeth.
 While overall chewing function is greatly diminished with these types of dental prostheses, they can also offer many years of service if properly constructed and maintained.

 Proper fit is Critical to Denture Comfort

 A large portion of a prosthodontist’s education focuses specifically on the fabrication of dentures and partial dentures, where we learn how to ensure that the prostheses fit well to the gums, fit well to the opposing teeth, and look natural.
-Dr. Maroney sincerely enjoys this aspect of prosthodontics care and understand that each patient accommodates to the loss of teeth differently.
-We have a significant experience treating both the straightforward, as well as the very complex cases presented by our patients.
+Dr. Maroney sincerely enjoys this aspect of prosthodontics care and understands that each patient accommodates the loss of teeth differently.
+We have significant experience treating both the straightforward, as well as very complex cases presented by our patients.

 At some point, you may need to have the prosthesis readapted to your gum tissue, or in some cases, remade entirely.
 Finally, because a denture or partial is made of plastic, the plastic teeth will wear very slowly over time.
 As the teeth wear, your bite may change and it may be eventually necessary to replace the teeth on the prosthesis, or in some cases, remake the whole prosthesis.